yangruijiess/lost-and-found/README.md

 ## How to work

-- Create a folder named DeepCNN on your own computer
+- Create a folder named Lost And Found on your own computer
 - Run these commands in your shell:
 ```shell
 git init